pjoshi-hub/Bayesian_classification_model/README.md

  Implementation.py contains the coded to generate results and the individual .py files represent the different code blocks used in Implementation.py

  **.ipynb files**
-- Feature_selection_and_PCA_plots.ipynb: step by step execution to select gene set
+- Feature_selection_and_PCA_plots.ipynb: step by step Jupyter notebook execution to select gene set
-- Cancer_classification.ipynb: step by step execution to reproduce results for cancer classification reported in the study
+- Cancer_classification.ipynb: step by step Jupyter notebook execution to reproduce results for cancer classification reported in the study
-- Cancer_subtype_classifcation: step by step execution to reprodce results for cancer subtype classifcation reported in the study
+- Cancer_subtype_classifcation: step by step Jupyter notebook execution to reprodce results for cancer subtype classifcation reported in the study

  The datasets can be found at: https://drive.google.com/drive/folders/1afzlMAiHy3LWFoA-M5N4OUDMaMa70o3S?usp=sharing